What Is Locum Tenens?

 How Are Locum TENENs Physicians Compensated?

 Prior to accepting a locum tenens position there is an agreed upon rate.
 During each assignment, the physician keeps track of the hours they work and then submits a time sheet reflecting those hours.
-Hayes Locums pays its physicians on a bi-monthly basis.
+Hayes Locums pays its physicians on a bi-weekly basis.
 We do not withhold federal income tax.

 All locum tenens providers work as independent contractors.
 We cannot provide tax advice and encourage our physicians to contact their tax advisor to take advantage of certain tax benefits allowed by those who work as an independent contractor.